 For the purposes of this Chapter, the Iranian question so to speak will be avoided.
 Sarvarian himself concludes that action by Israel against Iran would be unlawful—primarily on the grounds that mere possession of nuclear weapons alone does not constitute an unlawful threat of force in violation of Article 2(4) and much less, that of ‘armed attack’.
 Sarvarian’s overall conclusion is that the rather hazardous nature of an attack against either deployed warheads or a civilian nuclear facility in terms of potential fallout, has led states to adopt “an especially cautious and restrictive interpretation of the temporal scope of self-defence”.
 Nevertheless, that does not necessarily and categorically, rule out the lawfulness in each and every instance.
-If, a state’s possession of nuclear weapons is combined with bellicose rhetoric that goes beyond mere sabre rattling, it’s behaviour may well fall within the remit of Article 2(4) and constitute an unlawful threat of force.
+If, a state’s possession of nuclear weapons is combined with bellicose rhetoric that goes beyond mere sabre rattling, it’s behaviour may well fall within the remit of Article 2(4) and constitute an unlawful threat of force in turn potentially giving rise to anticipatory action.

 §.3 A Nuclear Response?